symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 Method #01: Using the SDK
 *************************

-1. Open a new file, and define two :ref:`transfer transactions <transfer-transaction>` to send 10 |networkcurrency| to different recipients.
+1. Open a new file, and define two :ref:`transfertransaction` to send 10 |networkcurrency| to different recipients.

 .. example-code::